darshjain/atak-plugins/readme.md

 1. **Prepare the APKs:**
    - All APK files are located in the `finalAPKs/` folder
-   - You need: ATAK APK + 3 plugin APKs (cotviewer, gpstracker, networklistener)
+   - You need: `Atak.apk` + 3 plugin APKs (cotviewer, gpstracker, networklistener)
-   - **Note:** Place your ATAK APK in the `finalAPKs/` folder if not already there
+   - All files are included and ready to install

 2. **Transfer APKs to your Android device:**
    - Connect your phone to your computer via USB